Gastroenterologists in Manchester, New Hampshire

 What happens during a colonoscopy?

 We will give you medicine to make you feel relaxed.
-Then, they will put a thin tube with a camera and light on the end into your anus and up into your rectum and colon.
+Then, we will put a thin tube with a camera and light on the end into your anus and up into your rectum and colon.
 We will look at the inside lining of the whole colon.

 During the procedure, we might do a test called a biopsy, where a small piece of tissue is taken from the colon to be examined under a microscope to see if it has cancer.
 We may also remove growths we can see in your colon.
 You will not feel it if either of these things is done.